elwinar/rambler/README.md

 ```

 When running, rambler will try to find a configuration file in the working directory and use its values to connect to the managed database.

+#### Drivers

+Rambler supports actually 3 drivers:

+- `mysql`
+- `postgresql`
+- `sqlite`

+Don't hesitate to get in touch if you want to see another one supported, provided a golang `database/sql` driver exist for your database vendor.

 ### Applying a migration